 Fifteen years ago, there were only a handful of supermarkets in central London.
 You can now find a branch on all main high streets — handy if you don’t have the time or money to eat out in a restaurant or cafe all the time.

 Supermarkets are open 7 days a week.
-Large branches have reduced opening times on Sundays (typically 10am–4pm).
+Large branches, including those normally open 24-hours, have reduced opening times on Sundays (typically 10am–4pm).

 Not familiar with British supermarkets?
 Here’s a quick guide to the major chains.

 See all central London supermarkets on a map.

 Tesco is the UK’s biggest supermarket chain.
 Their largest supermarkets are ‘Tesco Extra‘ and ‘Tesco Superstore’, medium-sized stores – ‘Tesco Metro‘.